borkod/CYC2025/presentation.md

 -->
 ## Key Takeaways

-- Do not use Access Keys and Secret Access Keys
+- Do not use Access Key IDs and Secret Access Keys
 - Use OIDC for secure system-to-system authentication
 - Leverage automation at scale to improve security and reliability